 Over 2,500 social clubs and lifestyle activities appeal to almost every interest and hobby, allowing residents to enjoy their pastimes and even find new pursuits.
 The variety of offerings includes neighborhood groups, singles events, fitness classes, and special interest groups.
 There’s also the largest group of Red Hat Society chapters in the country.

 With so many choices available, it’s almost certain that residents can find what they’re looking for.
 If not, they can always start their own club.
-You can check out the full club listing, which spans 124 pages, here.

 Staying Connected Online